ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Critical Infrastructure Control

-In this use case, potentially dangerous physical equipment (e.g., power grid, traffic control, hazardous chemical processing, etc.) is connected to a network.
-The organization managing such infrastructure needs to ensure that only authorized code and users can control such processes, and they are protected from malware or other threats.
+In this use case, potentially harmful physical equipment (e.g., power grid, traffic control, hazardous chemical processing, etc.) is connected to a network.
+The organization managing such infrastructure needs to ensure that only authorized code and users can control such processes, and that these processes are protected from unauthorized manipulation or other threats.
-When a protocol operation can affect some critical system, the device attached to the critical equipment thus wants some assurance that the requester has not been compromised.
-As such, remote attestation can be used to only accept commands from requesters that are within policy.
+When a protocol operation can affect a component of a critical system, the device attached to the critical equipment requires some assurances depending on the security context, including that: the requester and the triggering sensor have not been compromised, and the requesters and actors act on applicable policies, As such, remote attestation can be used to only accept commands from requesters that are within policy.